 Consider: Great Smoky Mountains, Tennessee

 The Black Forest is a mountain range in southwest Germany.
-It’s known for the dense forest, waterfalls, and accessible hiking trails.
-Thankfully, the Great Smoky Mountains offer a comparable experience right here in Tennessee, along with many other similarities too!
+It’s known for its dense forest, waterfalls, and accessible hiking trails.
+Thankfully, the Great Smoky Mountains offer a comparable experience right here in Tennessee, along with many other similarities!

 For example, just like in the Black Forest, visitors will find scenic drives, cable cars, and mountain chalets with soothing hot tub jacuzzis.
 Additionally, there are thermal hot springs, located in nearby North Carolina.